pip-webui/pip-webui-nav/doc/UsersGuide.md

 ## <a name="sidenav"></a> pip-sidenav

-**pip-sidenav** directive inserts into HTML markup the location on navigation Sidenav panel.
+**pip-sidenav** directive inserts into HTML markup the navigation Sidenav panel.
 It presents information, configured in **pipSidenav** provider.

 ### Usage
 Todo: Add HTML snippet that demonstrates this directive with all attributes